 No One Equal to the Task

-This is where the word kenegedo comes into play.
-It occurs right after ‘ezer and qualifies it in this context.
+This is where the word kenegdo comes into play.
+It occurs right after ‘ezer and qualifies it in this cotext.
 It’s often translated as “fit for” (ESV) or “suitable for” (NIV).
 “A helper fit for him” (ESV) or something similar is what we typically read in English.

 Kenegdo literally means “according to the opposite of him.”
 That’s pretty awkward.
 It’s essentially someone who corresponds to the strength of another.
 Coupled with ‘ezer we can roughly translate this like “corresponding strength” or, as Walton puts it (admitting he’s making up a word), “counterpartner.”

 The narrative flows like this.
 God puts the man in the Garden to work it and care for it (i.e. priestly activities in sacred space).
 God recognizes that it’s not good that he’s doing the job alone, so he declares he will make a “corresponding strength” for the man.
 God brings all of the animals he has created to the man to name them.
 He finds no ‘ezer among them for himself.